stoeps13/connections-doc/source/admin/troubleshoot/ts_t_check_tdi.md

     log4j.logger.com.ibm.lconn.profiles.internal.service=ALL
     ```

+    !!! note
-    **Note:** This setting is very verbose, so be sure to enable it for targeted operations.
+    This setting is very verbose, so be sure to enable it for targeted operations.

     Database layer logging